-Ragi Ambli (Ambali), also known as Ragi Ganji is a nutritious traditional South Indian beverage recipe made from ragi flour (finger millet), buttermilk, and spices.
-Perfect cooling drink for hot summer days.
+Ragi Ambli (Ambali), also known as Ragi Ganji, is a nutritious traditional South Indian beverage made with ragi flour (finger millet), buttermilk, and spices.
+It is a perfect cooling drink for hot summer days.

 Jump to: